64032466/f5-agility-labs-waf/docs/class9/module0/module0.rst

 Module 1 – Intro and Hacking the Juice Shop Web Application
 =========================================================

-In this module you will learn how to create a WAF policy using the Guided Configuration utility.
+In this module you will setup your environment to access the lab instances via SSH and then use the external jump host and your web browser to hack the Juice Shop web application.

 .. toctree::
    :maxdepth: 1